apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ----------

-## Step 1: Download the MapR Drill ODBC Driver
+## Step 1: Download the Drill ODBC Driver

 Download the installer that corresponds to the bitness of the client application from which you want to create an ODBC connection.
 The current version is 1.3.8.